 How, then, do you tell if the sale price on a specific card is a good deal or not?
 A good place to start is to look up that original selling price/MSRP, which you can always find in our graphics card reviews.
 That at least will give you a baseline and let you know whether or not the current price is inflated.
-But that doesn’t mean you won’t see plenty of cards these days that are still selling above their two-year-old suggested price points.

 Armed with the MSRP and a detailed history of pricing, you’re in a pretty good place to tell whether a “sale price” is a legit deal or just a slight dip down from an inflated price.
 But what cards / GPUs do we specifically expect to see deals on this holiday season?